jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 - The absence of popularity bias means that one personality pair being a certain way does not influence the chance of any other personality pair being a certain way.

-- For each of the three model types, the analysis.py program outputs the accuracy results using this consistent model type on each personality pair and combining like above: (acc_1\*acc_2\*acc_3\*acc_4)
+- For each of the three model types, the analysis.py program outputs the best model accuracy results using 4 of the 12 models that are the corresponding model type where each model contains the accuracy of a predicting a distinct personality pair.
+The accuracy of the entire 4 pair predictions look like this: (acc_1\*acc_2\*acc_3\*acc_4)

 - It also outputs the accuracy results of the absolute best model for each personality pair.
-This means the highest performing model out of 4 model types is used for each personality type.
+This means the highest performing model out of 3 model types is used for each personality pair.
 Again, the accuracy of the entire 4 pair predictions looks like this: (acc_1\*acc_2\*acc_3\*acc_4)

 - The outputs are also saved to [results.txt](results.txt)